 Accessibility Barrier Barrier Type Suggested Improvements Expected Benefits / Success Indicators Strategy for Completion Completion Date experiences. technology. (i.e. Williams FM multi- sound system and Ubi-Duo).
-Increase training opportunities for people with disabilities through leadership programs and duty modifications for volunteers (i.e. Leaders by example and teach program) Awareness of Informational Communicate Improve the Develop and benefits of active and healthy lifestyle healthy and active lifestyles benefits quality of life for persons communicate awareness Ongoing choices for persons with disabilities. and opportunities to improve quality of life for people with disabilities. with disabilities programs to key groups through partnerships with community service organization.
-Support opportunities Organizational Develop Increased Partner with On and in a for the inclusive participation in partnerships as it relates to behaviour access opportunities to community service organization to Ongoing recreational management services for provide specialized programs of persons with disabilities training for staff. persons with training to seasonal disabilities. staff, volunteers and leisure buddies.
-Provide "behaviour
+Increase training opportunities for people with disabilities through leadership programs and duty modifications for volunteers (i.e. Leaders by example and teach program) Awareness of benefits of active and healthy lifestyle choices for persons with disabilities.
+Informational Communicate healthy and active lifestyles benefits and opportunities to improve quality of life for people with disabilities.
+Improve the quality of life for persons with disabilities Develop and communicate awareness programs to key groups through partnerships with community service organization.
+Ongoing Support opportunities for the inclusive participation in recreational programs of persons with disabilities Organizational Develop partnerships as it relates to behaviour management training for staff.
+Increased access opportunities to services for persons with disabilities.
+Partner with community service organization to provide specialized training to seasonal staff, volunteers and leisure buddies.
+Provide "behaviour Ongoing